 First of all, sustainability refers to the respect for the environment.
 Nowadays it is taken for granted, but our cities strictly depend on the quality of the environment on which they are built, so our well-being all depends from the surrounding natural areas in which we live.
 Sustainability aims to improve our everyday well-being through reducing the polluting emissions of our activities, thus respecting the environment, minimizing the waste consumption, favoring the recycling processes and enhance the natural areas in our cities in order to maximize the air quality and amount of oxygen we can breathe.

 Sustainability can’t be only considered as an approach to the environment, or just as a form of respect for the ecosystem, the flora and the fauna, but also and above all as a method for exponentially increase the quality of life of individuals and the whole society, generating economic sustainability and therefore a more concrete and efficient monetary profit than the current one.
 Obtaining a high social sustainability through a more transparent and collaborative coexistence within the community.

 This is not a model that just supports the current linear economy, but that replaces it entirely at every stage of the production process, regenerating and positively modifying its structure.
 Re-use, reduce, and re-cycle are among the most important rules of sustainability, a process that aims to reduce the nowadays useless and dangerous costs of disposable materials and fossil fuels.
-Just imagine not to pay energetic bills anymore because all the electricity you need is provided by solar energy through photovoltaic panels.
+Just imagine not paying energetic bills anymore because all the electricity you need is provided by solar energy through photovoltaic panels.